RickStrahl/BlogPosts/Updated Posts/West Wind Weblog/Tip Create a Visual Studio Menu option to Open a Command Window/TipCreateAVisualStudioMenuOptionToOpenACommandWindow.md

 This is pretty tedious.

-If you do this everytime you open a Terminal take a few minutes to set up an External Command and save yourself a 30 seconds every time you do this.
+If you do this every time you open a Terminal take a few minutes to set up an External Command and save yourself a 30 seconds every time you do this.

 ##AD##